DevExpress-Examples/asp-net-core-dashboard-custom-database-schema-for-sql-data-sources/README.md

 ![](images/custom_dbschema_tables.png)

-This technique improves the [Data Source Wizard](https://docs.devexpress.com/Dashboard/117680/) performance when loading the database schema to the dashboard.
+This technique improves the [Data Source Wizard](https://docs.devexpress.com/Dashboard/117680/) performance when loading the database schema.

 ## Files to Look At